 Deeply touched by the turkeys’ plight, the children–who have grown mysteriously fatter and have feathers sticking out from under their clothes–board the bus to go back to the city.
 The next night, family silhouettes can be seen–each with a grateful turkey guest–as “They feasted on veggies / With jelly and toast.”
 This humorous, lighthearted story is adorned with bold, bright illustrations that convey a sense of wacky high-spiritedness sometimes lacking in traditional holiday fare.

-After reading, we revisit the concept of how a picture book can be a wonderful example of a long poem and we review the parts of poetry.
-The various parts we review are: lines, stanzas, form, rhyme, and meter.
-We then dive into the book and into the poem, The Night Before Christmas, finding examples that represent each of those parts.
+After reading, we revisit how a picture book can serve as a fantastic example of a long poem, diving into the key elements of poetry for review.
+The various parts we review are lines, stanzas, form, rhyme, and meter.
+We then dive into the book and the poem, The Night Before Christmas, finding examples that represent each of those parts.

 For example, we explore how, Twas The Night Before Thanksgiving and The Night Before Christmas have a rhythm of “Da Da DUM,” and “Da Da DUM.”